Maatony/exam_with_history/README.md

 ## Highlights

 People can use a form to submit a new error report.
 This report is then saved to the database and added to the frontend table for others to see.
-Reporters can create as many reports as they want, but each hanlder can only have a maximum of 5 assigned to them at any time.
+Users can create as many reports as they want, but each user can only handle a maximum of 5 reports assigned to them at any time.

 ## Database